habibulmursaleen/TrackingISS/README.md

 ### Setup

-To run this project, install it locally using npm:
+To run this project, these steps should be followed:

 #### Postgres Database Setup